Our Central Purpose

 Our History and Experience

-MORC Inc. was recognized as an international leader of the Deinstitutionalization Movement of the 1970s and 1980s, MORC Inc. and continued this legacy from 2009 – 2014 by being selected by the State of Michigan as the training entity assigned to assist with the closure and transition of Michigan’s last publicly funded institution for people with Intellectual Disabilities.
-MORC designed and implemented a 5-year transitional training initiative that has positively influenced the system of care throughout Michigan and beyond.
-Today, MORC Training continues to be on the frontlines on issues facing the behavioral health system.
+Easterseals MORC was recognized as an international leader of the Deinstitutionalization Movement of the 1970s and 1980s, and continued this legacy from 2009 – 2014 by being selected by the State of Michigan as the training entity assigned to assist with the closure and transition of Michigan’s last publicly funded institution for people with Intellectual Disabilities.
+Easterseals MORC designed and implemented a 5-year transitional training initiative that has positively influenced the system of care throughout Michigan and beyond.
+Today, Easterseals MORC Training continues to be on the frontlines on issues facing the behavioral health system.
 We are consultants to the Michigan Department of Health and Human Services-Direct Care Advisory Group, heading up the “State Training Guidelines Workgroup,” and also working with the Community Mental Health Association of Michigan, International Gentle Teaching Network, grant initiatives, workgroups, task forces, and committees in an effort to influence how people experience care.